-Tonight, look for Orion the Hunter, one of the easiest-to-find of all constellations.
+Tonight, look for Orion the Hunter, one of the easiest to find of all constellations.
 It’s recognizable for a short, straight row of three medium-bright stars.
 These stars represent Orion’s Belt.
 You’ll have no trouble spotting the constellation Orion the Hunter and the bright star Sirius nearby.
 You can find Orion and Sirius even on bright moonlit nights.
 But to see Lepus the Hare and Columba the Dove, you need a moderately dark sky with little to no moonlight.
-The coming week will be perfect for that, because new moon is February 23, 2020.

 As seen from latitudes in the Northern Hemisphere, you’ll find Orion in the south around 8 to 9 p.m.
 As seen from the equatorial regions, Orion is more overhead.
 From the temperate parts of the Southern Hemisphere, Orion is seen in the northern sky (hold our chart upside down).

 Now about the Hare and the Dove at Orion’s feet …